cav71/setuptools-github/README.md

 ## Introduction
-setuptools-github helps to implement a simple project life cycle aimed at delivering packages into [PyPI](https://pypi.org) from a hosted project at [Github](https://www.gitgub.com).
+setuptools-github helps to setup a simple project life cycle where the target is delivering packages into [PyPI](https://pypi.org) from a hosted project at [Github](https://www.gitgub.com).

+The idea is rather simple (and detailed in [here](https://cavallinux.org/projects/branched-based-deployment/index.html)):
+- commits on a master branch will trigger code checks (static checks, tests etc.)
+- commits on a `beta/N.M.O` branch will do all the previous checks + publishing a beta package N.M.ObXXX on [PyPI](https://pypi.org)
+- tagging on a `beta/N.M.O` branch will publish an official package on [PyPI](https://pypi.org) for N.M.O

 1. [Setup the project](#quickstart)
     - [install the package](#install)